 - There will be an act of collective worship every day in which each pupil can participate.
 (From Foundation Stage to Y6)

 - Collective worship may take place at any time of the school day.

 - Schools may decide on the age or grouping of pupils and these may vary from day to day.

 - It should generally take place on school premises.
-However, schools with a religious character may have collective worship in Church on any particular day.
+However, we may have collective worship in Church on any particular day.